project-codeflare/mlbatch/CODEFLARE.md

 The tool also reports the total GPU capacity distinguishing healthy (i.e., schedulable, available for use) and unhealthy (i.e., unschedulable, unavailable) GPUs.
-The nominal GPU quota represents to cumulative GPU quota across all the teams.
+The nominal GPU quota represents the cumulative GPU quota across all the teams.
 MLBatch recommends that cluster admins keep the nominal quota below the cluster capacity to avoid oversubscribing the GPUs.
 Typically, a small number of GPUs is not allocated to any team but retained as a slack quota that any team